-Many colorful and strange creatures live where Haystack Rock and the sand meets the sea.
-As the tide recedes, a unique and diverse environment is revealed in its tidepools and intertidal areas.
+Many colorful and strange creatures live where Cannon Beach’s rocky shorelines and beaches meet the sea.
+As the tide recedes, a unique and diverse environment is revealed in intertidal areas and tidepools.
 Bright sea stars in a variety of colors cling tightly to rocks.
 Green anemones lay open like flowers at the bottom of pools.
-A trained eye will find varieties of crabs, snails, limpets, coral, sponge and colorful sea slugs known as nudibranchs.
-These are just a few of the coastal marine creatures that you may discover at Haystack Rock.
+Look carefully and you may find varieties of crabs, fish, snails, limpets, coral, sponge and colorful sea slugs known as nudibranchs.
+These are just a few of the coastal marine creatures that you may discover in the tidepools of Cannon Beach.

-Be aware of the fact that tidepool organisms are very sensitive.
-Walk only on sand or bare rock and watch your step.
-Avoid walking on rocks covered with barnacles for your safety and for the well being of these rocky inhabitants.
+When visiting the intertidal area, be aware that the creatures and environment are easily damaged.
+To avoid this, walk only on sand or bare rock and watch your step.
+Avoid walking on rocks covered with barnacles for your safety and to avoid damaging the fragile ecosystem.
 Many tidepools have plenty of viewing opportunities at the sand-rock interface, where standing on rock can be avoided almost entirely.
 Slow down, look closely and watch carefully to observe the sea life in its home.
 Quietly watching a pool or gently moving seaweed aside will reveal organisms and behavior that would otherwise go unnoticed.
-Always be aware of your surroundings and never turn your back on the ocean.
+Always be aware of your surroundings when visiting the intertidal area and never turn your back on the ocean.